-- In Phyllode petiole is changed to a planed, leaf like structure green in colour showing photosynthesis while in phylloclade stem is reformed into flat, green leafy structure to photosynthesize.
+- In Phyllode petiole is changed to a planed, leaf-like structure green in color showing photosynthesis while in phylloclade stem is reformed into a flat, green leafy structure to photosynthesize.

 - Phyllode bears an axillary bud while phylloclade does not.

-- Phyllode flower or bud are absent while in phylloclade it is present.
+- Phyllode flower or bud is absent while in phylloclade it is present.

 - Phyllode does not branch while phylloclade does.